 He has several rooms, one room is bunkbeds to accommodate up to 4 pilots, and he has separate rooms for a couples or those who prefer a bit more privacy.
 And the kitchen is fully equipped for cooking.

 If you choose to land in Tenancingo there are a couple of options.
 One landing zone is called 2 Trees, is directly behind launch and easy to glide to from about 2300m.
+Another common LZ is the Cinema, a short distance beyond 2 Trees and closer to the main road and taxis back to town.
 If you can make it to 2700m you can then make the glide to the Tenancingo market landing zone.
 Be aware that this LZ will be full of parked cars and tents on market days (Thursdays and Sundays).
 On these two days you will need to land in the unused corner which is closest to the powerlines and road.
 There is a prison close by.
 When approaching the landing zone make sure not to overfly the prison directly!

 |La Malinche has excellent hammocks for an afternoon siesta!